carlosissac/mod10hwnotetaker/README.md

 ![image](./public/assets/images/gui02.jpg)

 *Step 6.* Click on the trash icon in order to delete an existing note.

 ![image](./public/assets/images/gui03.jpg)

 ### Bonus

 * PUT `/api/notes/:id` was deployed in order to update an existing note.
-Method is not plugged in the front end since the provided files dont have this functionality implemented.
+Method is not plugged in the front end since the provided files don't have this functionality implemented.

-* `middleware/logger.js` is deployed in order to log in the terminal everytime an api or html route is being hit.
+* `middleware/logger.js` is deployed in order to log in the terminal every time an api or html route is being hit.

 ## Links